 Stirling led by Loretto Care with Barony Care offering support

-The Housing First Scotland programme will be devliered in partnership with Corra Foundation and The Glasgow Homelessness Network.
-The first homes have already become available in the last few months with a total of 51 people now in a permanent home of their own, with more people to be housed over the coming months.
+The Housing First Scotland programme is delivered in partnership with Corra Foundation and Homeless Network Scotland.
+Since the Pathfinder started in April 2019, over 150 people now in a permanent home of their own, with more people to be housed over the coming months.

 ‘Housing First’ is simple and it aims to turn the existing homelessness system on its head.
 Rather than making extremely vulnerable people, often with complex needs, sleep rough or in unsupported places such as hostels or B&Bs.
 Housing First gives people a safe home of their own and then puts in a place a support structure to help them sustain their tenancy, re-integrate into society; and ultimately thrive.
 Housing First is a truly transformative programme that provides a human-centred, kind and compassionate response to the systemic issue of homelessness.